Everything You Need To Know About Mortgage Applications

 Let’s get one thing straight – the mortgage lenders don’t owe you anything.
 They’re not doing you a favour by giving you a mortgage.

-Buying a house is a big privilege and a big responsibility, not a right.
+Buying a house is a big privilege and a big responsibility.

 If you don’t get your act together before applying for a mortgage, you’re just wasting everyone’s time.